OriginTrail/ot-node/tools/windows-wsl-local-node-config/README.md

 ## 2. <a href="#steptwo"></a>Create Node Configuration

-From the ot-node directory, run the below command
+From the ot-node directory (in WSL), run the below command

 ```bash
 bash tools/windows-wsl-local-node-config/create-windows-node-configuration.sh